 Learn more about my work in this very short video.
 You'll also get a peek at my workspace, with a two-toed sloth, sandhill crane, and giant podcasting microphone that didn't actually work when I made the video.
 (The captions use American spelling to match my accent, but I can also do traditional British spelling — realise instead of realize, for example.)

 More About Me

 I’ve been a professional English-language writer, editor, and proofreader for over 20 years, and I never get tired of it.
 Truth be told, I write and edit when I’m off-duty, and I love improving written English every chance I get.

 But I don’t just work with language, I work with people.
 I love collaborating, and I naturally empathize with my audience, getting to know and understand what they need and feel.
 (My studies in psychology and cultural geography and my work as a teacher and counselor helped develop these skills.)

 Of course, I’m not just a writer and editor.
 I’m also a business owner.
-My professional values include clear and prompt communications, careful listening, active collaboration, and conscientious attention to detail.
+My professional values include clear and prompt communication, careful listening, active collaboration, and conscientious attention to detail.
 I offer my clients a down-to-earth, no-BS experience.